reactos/reactos/dll/directx/wine/readme.txt

 It works in reactos and windows
-When ReactOS own ReactX are inplace this file will be remove from our SVN for now they stay as tempary sovlotions
+When ReactOS own ReactX are inplace this file will be remove from our SVN for now they stay as temporary solutions

 People that have help getting this thing